A guest posting from Andrew William Kirkland

 A solitary bee’s life

-As the name suggests, solitary bees don’t characteristically live in social hives and given their vast species diversity, there is a vast variety of nesting behaviour and habitats.
+As the name suggests, solitary bees don’t characteristically live in social hives and, given their vast species diversity, there is a vast variety of nesting behaviour and habitats.
 However, typically an adult solitary bee emerges in the spring from its own tunnel nest dug into either the soil or from a tunnel nest fashioned from an abandoned mouse nest.
 Whereas other solitary bees will create nests from tunnels produced by wood-boring beetles in trees and deadwood, bramble stems or even snail shells.
 First to appear are males, which feed on pollen whilst waiting for females to emerge and mate with.
 After mating, females will then seek out a nest site and lay eggs in cells with female eggs placed towards the rear and males towards the front.
-Each cell is provided with a pollen loaf for the larvae to feed on, which for mason bees, necessitates 1, 875 flower visits per loaf, therefore, it’s easy to see why bees contribute to the pollination of 1/3 of our food crops!
+Each cell is provided with a pollen loaf for the larvae to feed on, which, for mason bees, necessitates 1, 875 flower visits per loaf.
+Therefore, it’s easy to see why bees contribute to the pollination of 1/3 of our food crops!
 Each egg is then sealed in a cell by using differing materials, such as leaves by the leafcutter bee (Megachile centuncularis) whereas the red mason bee (Osmia bicornis) uses mud.

 The problem with garden centre bee hotels

 The first issue with bee hotels is that most of our native bee species are ground-nesting.
 Therefore, a standard garden centre bee hotel comprising of tunnels made from plastic, glass, cardboard or bamboo canes which is then hung on a fence is not an attractive nest for many bees.
 However, they do attract mason bees, yet the often-poorly designed hotel can be fatal to potential guests.
-A lack of overhang to disperse rainwater and the use of plastic and cardboard tubes increase the opportunity for condensation and contributes towards the spread of fungus, disease and parasites.
+A lack of overhang to disperse rainwater and the use of plastic and cardboard tubes increase the opportunity for condensation and contributes toward the spread of fungus, disease and parasites.

 You are the manager of the bee hotel

-Garden bought bee hotels often come without any instruction and to avoid creating a bee version of ‘Fawlty Towers’, it is necessary to understand siting and maintenance requirements, thankfully these are easy.
+Garden bought bee hotels often come without any instruction and to avoid creating a bee version of ‘Fawlty Towers’, it is necessary to understand siting and maintenance requirements.
+Thankfully, these are easy.

 Bee hotels should be deployed in the spring facing south-southeast to catch the morning sun and elevated off the ground without any vegetation pressing against the hotel.
 This will help bees stay warm and allow them to fly for longer whilst limiting access for potential predators or pests.
 When a site is chosen, make sure that the hotel is fastened securely, as otherwise this can discourage nesting or can dislodge established nests during windy weather.
 Now that the hotel is secured it is time to consider seasonal maintenance.

-In the spring and summer bees are busy collecting pollen and nectar, therefore, you can support them by planting pollen-rich native plants and limiting the use of pesticides.
+In the spring and summer, bees are busy collecting pollen and nectar.
+Therefore, you can support them by planting pollen-rich native plants and limiting the use of pesticides.
 This is also a great opportunity to check your garden and hotel for signs of nesting, which can be recorded as part of a UK wide monitoring scheme.
-For any pre-existing hotels from the previous season, late-spring is the time to clean hotels and replace tunnels with new tubes as bees can’t clean detritus and this will prolong the use of hotels and reduce the spread of pests and disease.
+For any pre-existing hotels from the previous season, late-spring is the time to clean hotels and replace tunnels with new tubes, as bees can’t clean detritus and this will prolong the use of hotels and reduce the spread of pests and disease.
 Finally, towards the end of autumn, place hotels inside a shed to shelter the nests from the ravages of UK winters and then return them outside in early spring – this is a critically important aspect that is often overlooked.

-Ultimately regardless of good maintenance and management, bee hotels will eventually rot as they are made from natural materials and will require replacement.
+Ultimately, regardless of good maintenance and management, bee hotels will eventually rot as they are made from natural materials and will require replacement.
 However, this presents an opportunity to use old hotels as part of a bug hotel or as composting material whilst a new bee hotel can be built as a replacement, either a freestanding or ground-nesting variety (or both).

 DIY: simple and satisfying